Blog

 THE CYPRUS FAMILY

-This family derives its name from the first "Chypre" fragrance launched by François Coty in 1917.
-Primarily based on oakmoss or labdanum cistus accords, chypre fragrances are characterized by a pronounced and easily recognizable character.
-They can be softened by blending with other accords.
+This family takes its name from the first 'Chypre', launched by François Coty in 1917.
+Mainly based on accords of oakmoss or cistus labdanum, the chypre are strong, easily recognisable fragrances that can be softened by mixing them with other accords.

 THE FLOWER FAMILY

-This is the most significant fragrance family in perfumery.
-As its main theme revolves around flowers, it captures their essence with delicate, feminine, natural, and refined scents.
-A floral perfume can be a soliflore (centered around the scent of a single flower) or a composition of carefully selected flower species.
-Floral fragrances are particularly popular, especially among women.
-It's an iconic fragrance family.
+This is the most important olfactory family in perfumery.
+Since its main theme is flowers, it reflects them, with delicate, feminine, natural and pure scents.
+A floral fragrance can be soliflorous (based on the scent of a single flower) or based around a bouquet of carefully selected species.
+Floral fragrances are particularly popular, especially with women.
+They are a family of iconic fragrances.

 THE FERN FAMILY